robamu/cpp-cmake-template/README.md

 Copy the `.project` and `.cproject` file found in `misc/eclipse` into the project root and open the folder in Eclipse with `Open Project from Filesystem`.
 Build configurations and launch files for MinGW were provided.
+You have to generate the build system with CMake via command line first before you can Build, Run and Debug with Eclipse.

 ## Windows - MSVC